 Trail audits and condition reports

-When provincial parks open this summer, we aim to perform trail audits on many popular trails at BC Provincial Parks and Recreation Sites and Trails BC.
+When provincial parks open this summer, we aim to perform trail audits on many popular trails in BC Provincial Parks and Crown lands managed by Recreation Sites and Trails BC.

 Here’s what we are looking to find through these trail audits: